General Staff of the Croatian Armed Forces: Structure of the General Staff

 Flag of the General Staff of the Armed Forces.

 The organization of the General Staff is dictated by the Commander-in-Chief on the proposal of the Chief of the General Staff and with the consent of the Minister of Defence.
 The General Staff of the Croatian Armed Force is also a strategic planning body in the field of operational planning.
 Operational planning means military planning of operations and activities of commands and units of the Croatian Armed Forces.
 It is carried out on three levels – strategic, operational and tactical.
 The General Staff is organized in the following organizational units:

+Chief of the General Staff

 The Chief of the General Staff of the Croatian Armed Forces is the head of the General Staff, which is superior to the commands, units and institutions of the Armed Forces and the Military Representation of the Republic of Croatia.
 The Chief of the General Staff is the Chief Military Advisor to the President of the Republic and the Minister of Defence.
 The Chief of the General Staff is responsible to the President of the Republic for the implementation of orders, and to the Minister of Defence for the implementation of decisions and reports to them on their implementation.
 In the performance of his duties and tasks, the Chief of the General Staff of the Croatian Armed Forces has directly at the disposal: